All Products

 tokenAsString := base64.StdEncoding.EncodeToString(searchResponse.NextToken)

-// Decode the string into bytes.
+// Decode the string back into a byte slice.

 tokenAsByte, err := base64.StdEncoding.DecodeString(tokenAsString)